 The attorneys at Siegel & Kaufman, P.C., are professionals experienced in complex divorce involving significant assets.
 Our business-oriented approach means we handle your matter with discretion, respect and efficiency.

 Dissolution of marriage in Connecticut is a divorce, which legally ends the marriage and resolves all of the issues involved, including division of assets, alimony, child support and custody.
 A divorce can be contested or uncontested.

-- Contested divorce — A contested divorce is one in which the spouses do not completely agree about how property division, custody, alimony and/or child support should be resolved.
+- Contested divorce - A contested divorce is one in which the spouses do not completely agree about how property division, custody, alimony and/or child support should be resolved.
 If the parties are unable to resolve their disputes, they may need a judge to make the determination for them.